dsmorgan/yacgb/README.md

 Collecting...

 ```
 Edit the next script, and configure the exchanges and market symbols you plan to use.
-To be safe, you can avoid setting the apikey, secret and (sometimes) password in the script and instead set in through the AWS console.
+To be safe, you can avoid setting the apikey, secret and (sometimes) password in the script and instead set these through the AWS console.
+Additional exchange and symbols can be added as needed later.

 ```shell
 $ ./2.5-config-sm-pss.sh